tetis-nlp/food-insecurity-risk-mining/README.md

 ![image](https://github.com/tetis-nlp/food-insecurity-risk-mining/assets/73116221/08d3e730-28c6-4b71-bba6-25731b5d82fb)

 ## 1.2 What causes food insecurity?
-Many factors of diferent dimensions such as: crop yields, weather conditions, food prices, farming material's prices and availability, invasive species, irrational land use, terrorism, etc. ([See a bibliographical review of the many causes and how they are measured](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10161169/))
+Many factors of different dimensions such as crop yields, weather conditions, food prices, farming material's prices and availability, invasive species, irrational land use, terrorism, etc. ([See a bibliographical review of the many causes and how they are measured](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10161169/))
 ![image](https://github.com/tetis-nlp/food-insecurity-risk-mining/assets/73116221/c28771e7-8f32-4a5f-92cc-de5215e77532)

 ## 1.3 How can we use NLP to detect risk factors?